PICTURES OF RYDAL

 Daffodils, planted in 1847 by William Wordsworth in memory of his beloved daughter Dorothy who died aged forty three.

 An 1891 stained glass window by the Pre-Raphaelite artist, Henry Holiday in St Mary's Church at Rydal.
-The window was a memorial to the step-daughters of Wordsworth's daughter, Dora.

 Prior to the building of St Mary's Church at Rydal, the dead had to be carried along this track for burial at Grasmere.

-Before the building of a church at Rydal,, the dead were carried to Grasmere for burial.
+Before the building of a church at Rydal, the dead were carried to Grasmere for burial.
 Huge rocks along the trail gave the bearers a rest

 Stepping stones over the River Rothay at Rydal in the Lake District, Cumbria.